shreeyasharma1804/notes/networking/Protocols.md

 The data is sent in the response body and needs to be handled at the client specifically

-SSS is a subset of streaming with browser support
+SSS is a subset of HTTP streaming with browser support

 ```http
 GET /events HTTP/1.1